 1.5 Where assessment is for an alternate Faculty component of a double degree qualification, the application for credit will be assessed by the Teaching Faculty, according to their relevant credit processes and procedures.

-1.6 In all cases where credit precedents are established for Faculty of Education qualifications and units, Course Advisers can assess and award credit.
+1.6 In all cases where credit precedents are established for Faculty of Education qualifications and units, Student Services (prospective) and Education Success Advisers (current) can assess and award credit.

 2. Minimum Faculty of Education proportion of study